mpaperno/LGKeys-TouchPortal-Plugin/README.md

 your existing profiles.
 However, if you already use custom scripts, you may want to do this manually.
 Only the profiles you want to use the extra features with would need to have this special script set up.

-#### Option 1, use provided utility:
+#### Option 1, use provided utility (update_profiles.exe):
+1. If LGKeys Plugin is already running, you should stop it.
+This can be done from the TP Settings -> Plug-ins screen.
-1. Shut down/close the Logitech Gaming Software completely (right-click the taskbar icon and select Exit).
+2. Shut down/close the Logitech Gaming Software completely (right-click the taskbar icon and select Exit).
-2. Open a Windows command prompt in the folder where you unpacked the plugin zip archive.
+3. Open a Windows command prompt in the `tools` folder where you unpacked the downloaded plugin zip archive.
-3. Run the utility by entering: `update_profiles.py --add`
-    * You may need to add `py -3` or `python` to the start of that command (but usually .py files just work if you have Python installed).
+4. Run the utility by entering: `update_profiles` (you can also just double-click to run this file from Explorer, but I recommend you use a command prompt).
+    * Read the warnings.
+It will ask you to confirm that you want to proceed (you must answer with a "y" or "yes").
+    * By default it will also make a backup of all your profiles before it does anything else.
+    The backup will be in a uniquely-named sub-folder of your LGS profiles folder.
+    You can also specify a backup folder using the `-b` startup option.<br/>
+    Eg. `update_profiles -b C:\temp\LGS_profiles`
     * The utility will let you know if there is an error or any other problems or warnings.
-    * It will also make a backup of all your profiles before it does anything else.
-The backup will be in a sub-folder of your LGS profiles folder.
-    * If it can't find your game profiles in the default location, you can specify one on the command line with `-p` option.
-E.g. `update_profiles.py --add -p C:\ProgramData\Logitech\profiles`
+    * If it can't find your game profiles in the default location, you can specify one on the command line with `-p` option.<br/>
+    Eg. `update_profiles -p C:\ProgramData\Logitech\profiles`
+    * You can update only one, or some, of your profiles, using the `--names` option.<br/>
+    Eg. `update_profiles --names "Default Profile" "My Game"`
-    * Run `update_profiles.py -h` to see all command line options.
+    * Run `update_profiles -h` to see all command line options.
-4. Restart the Logitech Gaming Software application (eg. from your Start menu).
+5. Restart the Logitech Gaming Software application (eg. from your Start menu), and TouchPortal or just the plugin itself (agin from the TP Settings screen).

 #### Option 2, insert script manually via script editor:
 1. Open the Logitech Gaming Software application and go to the device setup page where you normally set up